AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/cohort-table/cohort-use-cases.md

 ## Individual Stickiness - Most Loyal Users use case

 A major airline derives the majority of their success and revenue from repeat and loyal customers.
 In many cases, their loyal travelers comprise the majority of their revenue and retaining those customers is critical to their long-term success.
 Identifying their most loyal and consistent customers can often be difficult.
 However, using the new [!UICONTROL Rolling Calculation] setting in [!UICONTROL Cohort Analysis], the airline is able to analyze loyal customer filters and find out which travelers were repeat purchasers month-over-month.
 The airline is also able to target these travelers with rewards and perks for their loyalty.
 Additionally, by switching the Cohort type from retention to churn, the airline is able to identify which customers are not repeat purchasers month-over-month and target those customers with promotions.
-So the airline can re-engage with these customers and ensure they remain loyal customers in the future.
+So, the airline can re-engage with these customers and ensure they remain loyal customers in the future.